pkrajput/chatbot_rag_streamlit/README.md

 # 🤖 Local RAG Chatbot with Streamlit & Ollama

-Welcome to the **Local RAG (Retrieval-Augmented Generation) Chatbot**!
+**Local RAG Chatbot**!
 This project allows you to chat with your own documents (PDFs) privately on your local machine.
-It uses powerful open-source models to find relevant information from your files and answer your questions accurately.
+It uses open-source models to find relevant information from your files and answer your questions accurately.

 ---

 ## ✨ Features

-*   **完全 Private & Local**: Runs 100% on your machine.
+*   **Private & Local**: Runs 100% on your machine.
 No data leaves your computer.
-*   **Document Chat**: Upload PDF files and get answers based *only* on their content.
+*   **Document Chat**: Upload PDF files and get answers based on their content.
 *   **Vector Search**: Uses a high-performance vector database (ChromaDB) to find the most relevant text chunks.
 *   **Smart Query Refinement**: The AI rephrases your follow-up questions to understand context from previous messages.
 *   **Interactive UI**: Clean, responsive chat interface built with Streamlit.